GuillaumeFalourd/poc-rest-api-golang/README.md

 - `go get -u github.com/gorilla/mux`

-## Description

-POC of a JSON API that will allow users to create, read, update and delete events using [mux](https://github.com/gorilla/mux) (A powerful HTTP router and URL matcher for building Go web servers).

 ## How to use?

-On the repo directory, run: `go run main.go`
+On the repo directory, run: `go run main.go`, then consume the services below on your Rest Client tool.

 ### Services